avijstein/Astrology/README.md

 ![Zodiac Distribution](Images/zodiacs.png)

 As we see above, there are no obvious anomalies popping out of the data.
 At the 2-Sigma level (horizontal black lines), we see that all zodiac categories fall with the range.
+Follow up analysis will look into normalizing for the uneven birth distribution throughout the year.

 If we look at the Chinese zodiac instead, we find a point of interest: